What a Conservator Can Do Without Court Approval

 When Court Approval Is Required

-Not everything falls under the conservator's independent authority.
-Compromising a personal injury or wrongful death claim requires court approval.
-The court must determine that any settlement is in the protected person's best interest, and it can approve structured settlements or the creation of a trust to hold settlement proceeds.
+Not everything falls under the conservator's own authority.
+Settling a personal injury or wrongful death claim requires court approval.
+The court must decide the settlement is in the protected person's best interest.

 A conservator may act with court approval to compromise a personal injury or wrongful death claim for a protected person.

-A.R.S. § 14-5424(D)For families navigating a conservatorship, understanding these powers matters.
-A conservator who acts within these boundaries is protected.
-One who exceeds them, or who acts unreasonably, may face personal liability.
-When questions arise about the scope of a conservator's authority, consulting with a partner attorney experienced in protective proceedings is a practical next step.
+A.R.S. § 14-5424(D)For families going through a conservatorship, knowing these powers matters.
+A conservator who stays within the lines is protected.
+One who goes beyond them, or acts in an unfair way, may face personal liability.